-Hydrolysis and oxidation are two of the prime mechanisms by how a compound will degrade in plasma.
-Hydrolysis is a process where a compound is split in two, or the breakdown of a compound when it reacts with water, whereas oxidation is a reaction whereby the transfer/loss of electrons and possible addition of oxygen has taken place.
+Hydrolysis, a process when a compound is split in two, or the breakdown of a compound when it reacts with water and oxidation, a reaction whereby the transfer/loss of electrons and possible addition of oxygen has taken place. has taken place, are two of the prime mechanism by how a compound will degrade in plasma.
 Since plasma mainly contains water, hydrolysis will therefore be the main process.
 As mentioned before, contained within the group which a susceptible to hydrolysis is amides.
 Synthesised as part of this study were a series of Benzoylurea derivatives, which contain a central urea amine linkage, neighboured by a carbonyl group (C=O) and a carbonothioyl (C=S) group.
 Accordingly, the hydrolysis mechanism on an amide group has a very high potential to produce a carboxylic acid (-COOH) and an amine (-NH2).

 From a medicinal chemistry point of view, different functional group provide specific chemical properties and exhibit certain behaviours which further allow a drug molecule to exert its desired effect, both in terms of pharmacokinetics and pharmacodynamics.
 The is a big list of parameters in which a drug compound can play a significant role with regards to response, and the list includes factors such as water/lipid solubility, mechanism of action, route of metabolism and elimination and the ability to interact with biological targets.
 Due to the difference in the roles played by functional groups, some are classified as more significant than others.
 Since most drugs are small organic molecules, the only difference between them would be the type of functional groups present and the connectivity between these groups.
-The possibility to alter functional groups also allows to improve the activity, increase absorption, decrease potential side effect or in the long term, provide a better course of action for an alternative therapeutic effect.
+This further allows for the possibility to alter functional group in order to better the activity, increase absorption, decrease potential side effect or in the long term, provide a better course of action for an alternative therapeutic effect.